There are a number of ways to find what you are looking for quickly:

 Viewing large files

 To view files over 2MB, you should download them to your PC.
-Right click on the link and select 'Save target/file as'.
-If you continually experience difficulties downloading a file, please complete this online form.
+Right click the link and select 'Save target/file as'.
+If you continually experience difficulties downloading a file, please complete the online form.

 Use this handy download speed calculator to see how long it will take to download a file from your PC.
 (Courtesy CalculatorCat.com/BlueMarmot, Inc.)

-If you are having trouble with one of council's websites, check the site status, view the list of frequently asked questions.
-Or complete the online support form.
+If you are having trouble accessing one of council's websites, check the site status.
+MyCouncil and CommunityHub have a list of frequently asked questions.
+If you have any issues complete the online support form.

 Many of the documents on this website are in PDF (Portable Document Format) and require Adobe Acrobat Reader to view.
 The easiest way to get an Acrobat Reader is to download it directly from the Adobe website .